Satyam-10124/InsightVision/README.md

 - **Upload from File**: You can upload an image directly from your device.
 - **Capture from Webcam**: Capture a live image using your device's webcam.
 - **Paste from Clipboard**: Paste an image directly from your clipboard into the app.

-These features make it easy for users to interact with the app and use it in various contexts, whether for a static image, a real-time capture, or pasting an image they've copied.

 ## 🚀 Deployment Guide: